gilescope/book-exploring-async-basics/src/5_strategies_for_handling_io.md

 **Cons:**

 - OS level threads come with a rather large stack.
 If you have many tasks happening simultaneously (like in a webserver under heavy load) you'll run out of memory pretty soon.
-- There are a lot of syscalls involved this can be pretty costly
+- There are a lot of syscalls involved.
+This can be pretty costly when the number of tasks is high.
 - The OS has many things it needs to handle.
 It might not switch back to your thread as fast as you'd wish
 - The OS doesn't know which tasks to prioritize, and you might want to give som tasks a higher priority than others.

 ## 2. Green threads

 Another common way of handling this is green threads.
-Languages like GO uses this to great success.
+Languages like Go uses this to great success.
 In many ways this is similar to what the OS does but the runtime can be better adjusted and suited to your specific needs.

 **Pros:**